What’s the Best Thread Count for Sheets?

 - When shopping for high-thread-count products, consider shopping from retailers with products at a higher price point.
 This may help guarantee that the sheet has a true luxury quality.

 - Low-quality sheets are easier to print on and dye, so keep this in mind when evaluating a product’s quality.

-- Casper Sateen Sheets—Casper understands that higher thread count doesn’t necessarily mean better quality (their website explicitly says so), and these 100% organic cotton sheets in a sateen weave feel soft and get softer with every wash.
-The set comes with one flat and fitted sheet, two pillowcases and a duvet cover.
+Casper understands that a higher thread count doesn’t necessarily mean better quality (their website explicitly says so), and these 100% organic cotton sheets in a sateen weave feel soft and get softer with every wash.
+The set comes with one flat and fitted sheet, two pillowcases, and a duvet cover.

-- Parachute Percale Sheet Set—Percale sheets are perfect for summertime because they’re breathable and have a nice, crisp finish.
+Percale sheets are perfect for summertime because they’re breathable and have a nice, crisp finish.
 Made with 100% long-staple Egyptian cotton, these sheets are available in five neutral colors that can work for any bedroom.
 This set includes a fitted sheet and two pillowcases; you’ll need to purchase the flat sheet separately.